 PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

-Jets are one of the most desirable and relaxing features about a spa.
-In fact, most people associate the feeling of being in a spa with the use of the jets.
+Jets are one of the most desirable and relaxing features of a spa.
+In fact, most people associate the feeling of being in a spa with the use of jets.
 Not to mention, the jets are usually the most exciting aspect of spa use for kids.
 If your jets do not appear to be functioning properly, you could be experiencing one of the below issues.
 Note: We do not recommend the use of a plunger to attempt DIY repairs on your spa as it can damage your spa and void your warranty.

 The most common problem is debris obstructing or blocking the airflow through your jets.
-Calcium build up is typically the culprit in this instance, but it is always best to ensure your jets are wide open and clear any debris.
+The calcium build up is typically the culprit in this instance, but it is always best to ensure your jets are wide open and clear any debris.
 Then, refill your spa water, clean the filter, and as an added measure, we recommend checking all spa plumbing for any clogs.

 A noisy pump can not only result in damage to your spa, but it can ruin the relaxing experience you want from your spa.
-If you suspect an odd noise coming from your spa pump, there's two sounds you should be listening for: a growling/grumbling noise or a high-pitched squeal.
+If you suspect an odd noise coming from your spa pump, there are two sounds you should be listening for: a growling/grumbling noise or a high-pitched squeal.
 If you hear either of those, you probably have a problem with your spa pump.

 This sound is typically the result of bad bearings on your spa pump.
 While this sound is generally more off-putting than the growling mentioned above, you can continue to use your spa safely.
 Albeit, the noise will only worsen over time.
 The first thing to do is lubricate the bearings, this will alleviate the sound for the time being, but you'll likely need to replace the circulation pump down the track.